household-four/BearlyPassing/README.md

 ## UI

 The user interface is implemented in a [different repository](https://github.com/household-four/bearly-passing-ui).
-The full user guide is available in that repo's readme or on the project document.
+The full user guide is available in that repo's readme.

 ## Postman Collection